Zac0511/Puter-AI-PWA/SECURITY.md

 ## AI messages

-No one of your messages are stored on a server.
+None of your messages are perpermanently stored on a server.
-They are only locally saved in RAM for the chat history in app, and are deleted when exitting the app.
+They are only locally saved in RAM for the chat history in app, and are deleted when exiting the app.

 ## Puter

 Some data is shared with **Puter**, since this app is powered by **Puter.js** :
-* The message you sended (not saved) : Temporarly saved on Puter's server to allow the AI to read your message and generate an awnser.
-The message is deleted from the server once the AI awnsered.
+* The message you sent (not saved) : Temporarly saved on Puter's server to allow the AI to read your message and generate an answer.
+The message is deleted from the server once the AI answered.
-* Your Puter account (saved on Puter's server) : This app requires a Puter account to work, and Puter accounts are permanantly saved on Puter's servers.
-If you want to delete your Puter account and all his data, please go to [puter.com](https://puter.com), open the settings, and follow the instructions to delete your account.
+* Your Puter account (saved on Puter's server) : This app requires a Puter account to work, and Puter accounts are permanently saved on Puter's servers.
+If you want to delete your Puter account and all of the data, please go to [puter.com](https://puter.com), open the settings, and follow the instructions to delete your account.

 ### More about Puter